gpitsilis/hate-speech/README.txt

 If you wish to use different filenames for the input data files, then you should modify the content of the input_file variable in the ht_lib.py file accordingly.

-Trying the code on a dataset with different size, will requite doing the proper modifications to these lines accordingly:
+Trying the code on a dataset with different size, will require doing the proper modifications to these lines accordingly:

 load_none_train    = <number of neutral profiles>
 load_racism_train  =  <number of racism  profiles>
 load_sexism_train  =  <number of sexism  profiles>

 3) Provide the user_ids.
-The tweet ids used in the dataset, along with the ids of the users posted those tweets must also be included into a separate file called 'hate_speech_tweets_users.csv'.
+The tweet ids used in the dataset, along with the ids of the users posted those tweets must also be included into a separate file with name: 'hate_speech_tweets_users.csv'.
 Every line in that file must be structured like: <tweetID>,<userID>

 The userIDs can be retrieved by crawling the hate-speech dataset in twitter, given the tweet_ids.
-You can use your own s/w for crawling twitter and retrieving the above information.
+You can use your own s/w for the crawling task on twitter and retrieve the above information.

 4) Provide the user-related features.
 The various user features to be included into the training data must be provided into a separate file with name: user_class_ratio.csv in the following format: